 Volaris Mexican Airline

 Their big advantage though is they fly to an impressive 24 destinations in the USA, including smaller markets such as Austin, Milwaukee, and Portland.
 If you plan ahead those flights are often crazy cheap, especially from Las Vegas.
 That’s the base fare though.
 When I checked a one-way flight from Chicago to Leon a month from now, the base fare was $170 but the fees were $77 more.
 They bundle these together in three options, which could accurately be called “minimum,” “decent,” and “Southwest amenities plus a seat assignment.”
+No matter which class you buy, you’ll have to pay up for something to eat or drink.

 This airline is an oddity because it mostly flies prop planes instead of jets.
 Its original mission was to shuttle oil workers to places people had no reason to visit otherwise, but over the years they have expanded into leisure destinations too.
 It feels kind of strange these days to get into a plane with propellers that seats more than 10, but inside it’s like any other modern airplane.